Skip to Content

 • Lauren DuGraf (University of North Carolina, Chapel Hill), for her essay, "’Droits d¹auteur’: The Faulknerian Author-Function in Godard’s Film Socialisme" (2013) (CITATION)

-• Joseph Lavery (University of Pennsylvania), for his essay, "Counterarchiving Ruskin" (2012) (CITATION)
+• Grace Lavery (University of Pennsylvania), for her essay, "Counterarchiving Ruskin" (2012) (CITATION)

 • Michelle Jansen (SUNY Binghamton), for her essay, "Exchange and the Eidolon: Analyzing Forgiveness in Euripides’s Helen" (2011) (CITATION)